International Arbitration

 Examples of Daniel’s international arbitration work include:

-- a dispute between two sub-contractors concerning a new runway at an existing major international airport in the Far East, involving a claim for approximately £30m, and a counterclaim for approximately £97m.
-Daniel is acting for the superior sub-contractor claimant, instructed by Hogan Lovells as junior to Andrew Rigney KC.
-There was a four-day preliminary issues hearing in 2023, and a 15-day merits hearing in 2024;
+– a dispute between two sub-contractors concerning a new runway at an existing major international airport in China, involving a claim for approximately £30m, and a counterclaim for approximately £97m.
+Daniel is acting for the sub-contractor claimant, as junior to Andrew Rigney KC.
+There have been 19 hearing days to date.
+The issues included breach of contract, interpretation of settlement agreements, change orders, and non-payment;

-- a dispute between an employer and a consultant concerning the construction of a new airport in the Middle East, involving a claim for approximately £100m.
-Daniel acted for the employer respondent, instructed by White & Case as junior (alongside Anna Laney KC prior to her taking silk) to Crispin Winser KC, and Rupert Choat KC.
-There was a five-day preliminary issues hearing in 2021 (at which Daniel appeared as sole Counsel), and a further 45 days of merits hearings in 2022;
+– a dispute between an employer and a consultant concerning the construction of a new airport in the Middle East, involving a claim for approximately £100m.
+Daniel acted for the employer respondent (alongside Anna Laney KC prior to her taking silk) as junior to Crispin Winser KC, and Rupert Choat KC.
+There have been 50 hearing days, including a preliminary issues hearing at which Daniel appeared as sole Counsel.
+The issues included breach of contract, delay, prevention, time at large, extension of time, termination, disruption, prolongation, change orders, and non-payment;

-- a dispute between an employer and a main contractor concerning a new eight-lane motorway in the Middle East, involving a claim for approximately £90m.
-Daniel acted for the employer respondent, instructed by White & Case as junior (alongside Robert Stokell) to Crispin Winser KC.
-There was a 13-day merits hearing in 2022;
+– a dispute between an employer and a main contractor concerning a new eight-lane highway in the Middle East, involving a claim for approximately £90m.
+Daniel acted for the employer respondent, as junior (alongside Robert Stokell) to Crispin Winser KC.
+There were 13 hearing days.
+The issues included breach of contract, delay, prevention, disruption, prolongation, health and safety breaches, change orders, and non-payment;

-- a dispute between two sub-contractors concerning expanded oil and gas facilities in the Middle East, involving a claim for more than £85m.
-Daniel acted for the inferior sub-contractor, instructed by Brown Rudnick as junior to Crispin Winser KC.
-The case did not reach a hearing;
+– a dispute between two sub-contractors concerning expanded oil and gas facilities in the Middle East, involving a claim for more than £85m.
+Daniel acted for the sub-contractor claimant, as junior to Crispin Winser KC.
+The case did not reach a hearing.
+The issues included breach of contract, repudiation, delay, prevention, time at large, extension of time, settlement agreement interpretation, termination, bond calls, disruption, prolongation, change orders, and non-payment;

-- a dispute between an employer and a main contractor concerning several new biomass and waste-to-energy power stations in Europe.
-Daniel acted for the main contractor, instructed by CMS Cameron McKenna Nabarro Olswang as junior (alongside Charles Pimlott) to Ben Quiney KC.
-The case settled shortly before a 17-day merits hearing in 2021;
+– a dispute between an employer and a main contractor concerning several new biomass and waste-to-energy power stations in Europe.
+Daniel acted for the main contractor, as junior (alongside Charles Pimlott) to Ben Quiney KC.
+The case settled shortly before a 17-day merits hearing.
+The issues involved structural defects, delay, and insurance coverage;

-- a dispute between an employer and a main contractor for approximately £475m concerning an airport terminal building in the Middle East.
-Daniel acted for the employer, instructed by White & Case as junior to Crispin Winser KC and Rupert Choat KC.
-The case involved a 10-day merits hearing in 2015, a 24-day merits hearing in 2016, and a 15-day merits hearing in 2017;
+– a dispute between an employer and a main contractor for approximately £475m concerning an airport terminal building in the Middle East.
+Daniel acted for the employer, as junior to Rupert Choat KC and Crispin Winser KC.
+The were 49 hearing days.
+The issues included breach of contract, negligence, defects and delay;

-- a dispute between a main contractor and a consultant for approximately £8m, arising out of the construction of a process plant in Egypt.
-The dispute went to a 10-day merits hearing.
+– a dispute between a main contractor and a consultant for approximately £8m, arising out of the construction of a process plant in Egypt.
+There were 10 hearing days on liability and quantum.
+The issues included fraudulent misrepresentation, breach of contract, and non-payment.

 Selected Cases